andruhon/type-s-tri-layout/blog.md

 I was irritated by standard keyboards and mouses decades and tried many different things including MS Ergonomic keyboard and trackballs finding little satisfaction.
 Adesso WKB-3150UB keyboard with trackball was somewhat close, but still not good enough.

+## 26 Mar 2025
+Finally produced image of a lyout (as a screenshot from OpenSCAD)

 ## 18 Mar 2025
 Updated to QMK 0.28.0.
 There are mouse keycode changes.
 Mouse codes are now prefixed with MS_, rather than with KC_.